helmetjs/helmet/README.md

 [![Dependency Status](https://david-dm.org/evilpacket/helmet.png)](https://david-dm.org/evilpacket/helmet)

-Helmet is a series of middlewares for Express/Connect apps that implement various security headers to make your app more secure.
+Helmet is a series of middlewares for Express/Connect apps that implement various security headers to make your app more secure. *It's not a silver bullet*, but it can help!

 Helmet includes the following middlewares: